tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@adithyakam/index.md

 #### Chatzz

-_description_ : do you want to have a simple conversations.This app is used to chat with users,to start chatting please login by using an display name and chat room you want to enter.
+_description_ : Do you want to have a simple conversation.This app is used to chat with users,to start chatting please login by using an display name and chat room you want to enter.

 _stack_ : It is made with React with materializeCSS .It uses Socket.IO for socket connection and express as backend.